AzerID/AzerDOS-InterDOS/README.md

-# interdos
+# InterDOS
 InterDOS is a based on MikeOS.
+Like MikeOS, InterDOS is OpenSource, can execute Basic file, and etc.